YaleDHLab/dhlab-site/_news/2017-01-19-spring-2017-dh-courses.md

 ---
-title: "Spring 2017 DH Courses"
+title: "Spring 2017 DH courses"
 date: January 19, 2017
 thumbnail: /assets/images/events/sterling-student.jpg
 alt: Student walks in front of the door to the courtyard of Sterling Memorial Library.